bonktoshi/Large-Bonk-Model/README.md

 # Large-Bonk-Model
-The Large Bonk Model (LBM) is a custom-built Large Language Model designed to power the LetsBonkFun ecosystem with intelligence, humor, and community-first interaction.
+The Large Bonk Model (LBM) is a  Large Language Model designed to power the LetsBonkFun ecosystem with intelligence, humor, and community-first interaction.
 Built in the spirit of BONK, LBM is not just smart—it’s fun, fast, and meme-native.
 # 🧠 Large Bonk Model (LBM)

 The official BONK-powered LLM for the LetsBonkFun ecosystem.
 Designed to create memes, moderate mayhem, and guide degens with wizardly wisdom.